-Motor Mileage Claims
+• Motor Mileage Claims

-The rates of Travel and Subsistence Allowances, including motor mileage and pedal cycle rates, are reviewed annually by the Department of the Environment, following consultation with the Northern Ireland Joint Council for Local Government Services.
-Alternatively, Councillors may choose to travel by public transport and there is provision to reimburse the cost of these fares.
+The rates of Travel and Subsistence Allowances, including motor mileage and pedal cycle rates, are reviewed annually by the Department for Communities, following consultation with the Northern Ireland Joint Council for Local Government Services.

 Claims can only be made where expenditure is incurred in relation to the Councillors undertaking Approved Duties.